department-of-veterans-affairs/va.gov-cms/READMES/code-review.md

 ### Product Owner

 The Product Owner is a person who makes and prioritizes feature requests.
 This person is normally a part of VA/DEPO organization.
 The Product Owner is not directly involved in the PR Review process.
-The Product Manager makes a decision of whether the Product Owner should be brought in to review changes on the CI environment.
+The Product Manager decides whether the Product Owner should be brought in to review changes on the CI environment.

 ### Product Manager